 Employment in manufacturing increased by 30K in July of 2022, much higher than forecasts of 17K.
 Employment in durable goods industries rose by 21K, with job gains in semiconductors and electronic components (4K) and miscellaneous durable goods manufacturing (4K).
 Employment in manufacturing is 41K above its February 2020 level. source: U.S. Bureau of Labor Statistics

 Manufacturing Payrolls in the United States averaged 3.75 Thousand from 1939 until 2022, reaching an all time high of 655 Thousand in April of 1946 and a record low of -1715 Thousand in September of 1945.
 This page provides the latest reported value for - United States Manufacturing Payrolls - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United States Manufacturing Payrolls - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Manufacturing Payrolls in the United States is expected to be 40.00 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing Payrolls in the United States to stand at 10.00 in 12 months time.
-In the long-term, the United States Manufacturing Payrolls is projected to trend around 2.00 Thousand in 2021, according to our econometric models.
+Manufacturing Payrolls in the United States is expected to be 20.00 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Manufacturing Payrolls is projected to trend around 20.00 Thousand in 2023 and 12.00 Thousand in 2024, according to our econometric models.